SumoLogic/sumologic-kubernetes-collection/vagrant/README.md

 vagrant up
 ```

-If asked for a username and password, enter your macOS user information.
+If asked for a username and password, enter your macOS user credentials.

 If you experience following error (MacOS specific)